pedronauck/micro-router/README.md

 ##### `req.query`

-The `req` parameter also has a `query` property, that represent the `queries` defined in your requision url:
+The `req` parameter also has a `query` property that represents the `queries` defined in your requision url:

 ```js
 const { router, get } = require('microrouter')